 In 2009, member Scott Bailey prepared a History of the Miami Branch.
 Interested individuals may also read and download menus and reports from the Branch's history.
 These are found by navigating to our "Event History".

 Today's Miami Branch has seventy-eight members.
 Many of South Florida's most prominent oenophiles, and many others with serious interests in learning and enjoying fine food and wine participate actively.
 Most professions are represented, and a broad range of ages are involved.
-Membership is by invitation, after a prospect is introduced by a member and he attends at least 2 events as a member's guest.
+Membership is by invitation, after a prospect is introduced by a member and (s)he attends at least 2 events as a member's guest.

 Ten monthly events are held during all but summer months.
-Venues are chosen from Miami's outstanding restaurants and occassionally members' homes.
+Venues are chosen from Miami's outstanding restaurants and occasionally members' homes.
 Menus are developed by member hosts, and most wines are selected from the Branch cellar.
 Guests of members are welcome to many events, capacity permitting.

-Annual highlights include December's "Holiday Party" and February's "Ship's Luncheon" on board a Carnival Cruise Lines ship at the Port of Miami.
 IWFS members from around the world are encouraged to contact the Miami Branch when visiting South Florida.
 We are happy to provide insight into our area's hospitality, and you may want to participate in one of our events.